tumagonx/nwjs_docs_old/List-of-apps-and-companies-using-nw.js.md

 ## Apps
 ### [Astar](https://github.com/YutaMiyake/Astar)
 Astar is a simple task manager application for Mac OS X, using NW.js.
+Astar allows you to create your notebooks with your favorite image, in which you can manage your ToDos or WantToDos.
+These steps are grouped by tags that you define with your favorite color for them, and they are displayed by one of the three modes: bullet list, display by tag, and calendar view.

 #### Screenshots
 ![Alt vs group by tag](https://github.com/YutaMiyake/Astar/blob/master/screenshots/screenshot4.png "group by tag")